isomerpages/nea-cgs/index.md

           linktext: Learn more
           url: ""
         - title: A Vibrant and Sustainable City
-          description: "To develop & support the move towards a Zero Waste Nation & a green economy. "
+          description: To develop & support the move towards a Zero Waste Nation & a green economy.
           linktext: Learn more
           url: ""
   - infopic: